support for people impacted by disaster in Pakistan

 One of our readers wrote in with a really interesting question that I’m hoping you will all have feedback about:

-“I’m writing because I’m looking for support, feedback, strategies and this seems like a really good place to find it. the subject is: a cross-class intimate relationship where the two people involved come from different class backgrounds AND, most saliently, have really different levels of access to money/resources right now. and, maybe, they want to embark on a big land-based project together (with other folks involved, but as the primary movers). this project will require many resources from both of them, but money can only come from one. you see how some issues might come up where support and strategies would be very helpful!”
+“I’m writing because I’m looking for support, feedback, strategies and this seems like a really good place to find it.
+The subject is: a cross-class intimate relationship where the two people involved come from different class backgrounds AND, most saliently, have really different levels of access to money/resources right now.
+And, maybe, they want to embark on a big land-based project together (with other folks involved, but as the primary movers).
+This project will require many resources from both of them, but money can only come from one.
+You see how some issues might come up where support and strategies would be very helpful!”

 Please share your thoughts by commenting.
 Thanks!